Truck Accident Lawyer in Atlanta, Georgia

 Large Truck Accidents

-Nationwide, about 4,000 people are killed and 95,000 injured each year in motor vehicle accidents involving large trucks.
+Nationwide, 40,990 people lost their lives in vehicle accidents in 2023, and many more are injured each year in motor vehicle accidents, some of them involving large trucks.
 The sheer size and weight of a large truck means that those outside the truck often suffer more serious injuries and are more likely to be killed than those inside the truck.
 Occupants of other vehicles and non-occupants such as pedestrians and bicyclists suffer more than 80% of truck accident fatalities and nearly 75% of injuries.

 Causes of Large Truck Accidents